Endure and Survive: Casting and characters

 Mazin felt Sam's leukemia was a more significant part of his story than his deafness.
 CJ Jones, whom Mazin met through Stern, acted as Woodard's liaison to the crew and helped teach ASL to cast and crew; Johnson began learning the language via Zoom shortly after arriving in Calgary, and spent his time away from set learning the language.
 He did not want viewers to think his knowledge of the language was fake, and considered his performance important for deaf representation.
 He felt spending time around Woodard for production gave him a better grasp on the language; Woodard would sometimes correct his mistakes in scenes.
 Ramsey similarly learned ASL during production.
 Sam's age was reduced from the game to allow him to look up to Ellie; Mazin felt this justified his revelation of his bite to Ellie, which does not occur in the game.
 In portraying Sam's bravery, Woodard recalled his own experiences of being told to stay brave after his father died.
 Johnson and Woodard worked on the series for two-and-a-half months.

 Mazin and Druckmann did not want characters like Kathleen to feel like non-player characters from a video game, opting to give them full stories to humanize them and justify their actions.
 They felt adding a connection between Kathleen and Henry—and, by extension, to Joel and Ellie—made the storylines more effective and justified the different perspectives.
 Mazin wanted Kathleen's death to represent the notion of violent actions meeting violent ends, and Druckmann felt her obsession with justice led her to become distracted from her own survival.
-Lynskey knew of Kathleen's fate when she accepted the role.
+Melanie Lynskey knew of Kathleen's fate when she accepted the role.
 She found the scene easy to film due to the coordination of the team, as they had been planning for weeks.
-Mazin found Kathleen being killed by a child important, as minutes earlier she had told Henry that children die all the time.
-Lynskey recorded her death sounds as automated dialogue replacement; Mazin and Druckmann directed her to "sound like someone was ripping your throat out".
-Pierce felt Perry was in love with Kathleen, which prompted several of his actions.
-He found Perry's sacrifice reflected his constant wish to be a hero, and considered it selfless as it was to allow Kathleen to escape.
-Mazin had told him earlier that he was "gonna get the best death of the entire season".
-Pierce played the role akin to a rōnin from an Akira Kurosawa film and found his death was an honorable "samurai death" sacrificing himself for the woman he loves.
+Mazin found it important that Kathleen was killed by a child, as minutes earlier she had told Henry that children die all the time.
+Lynskey recorded her death sounds as automated dialogue replacement (ADR); Mazin and Druckmann directed her to "sound like someone was ripping your throat out".
+Lynskey's husband Jason Ritter had a cameo appearance as an infected creature.

+Jeffrey Pierce felt Perry was in love with Kathleen, which prompted several of his actions.
+He considered Perry's sacrifice selfless as it was to allow Kathleen to escape, and thought it reflected Perry's constant wish to be a hero.
+Mazin had told Pierce earlier that he was "gonna get the best death of the entire season".
+Pierce played the role akin to a rōnin from an Akira Kurosawa film and saw his death as an honorable "samurai death", sacrificing himself for the woman he loves.